u080041/ExcelToCSV.NET/README.md

 * Will convert just by specifying the excel filename, tab to convert, and extension.
 * Will convert Excel to CSV even without Excel installed.
   However, 2007 Office System Driver: Data Connectivity Components will be required instead.
 That is available free from http://www.microsoft.com/en-sg/download/details.aspx?id=23734
+* Currently only runs on a Windows Machine.